-What is Bioidentical Hormone Replacement Therapy “BHRT” for Women All About?
+Unveiling the Essence of Bioidentical Hormone Replacement Therapy (BHRT) for Women

 When Do Perimenopause / Menopause Symptoms Begin?

-It is not uncommon that other medical conditions associated with aging be confused with perimenopause and menopause symptoms and make the transition difficult to recognize and treat.
+It is not uncommon for perimenopause and menopause symptoms to be mistaken for other age-related medical conditions, making the transition challenging to recognize and treat.

-Symptoms also occur directly and many years after menopause, hysterectomies, and ablations where surgeries and the natural course of the body’s transition leave an increase of FSH levels.
+Furthermore, symptoms can persist long after menopause, hysterectomies, and ablations, as these procedures and the natural course of the body’s transition lead to increased FSH levels.

-Almost all women with a uterus experience changes in their menstrual patterns in the perimenopause and menopause years, as a result of wildly changing hormone levels prior to ovarian follicular depletion.
+Nearly all women with a uterus experience changes in their menstrual patterns during the perimenopause and menopause years due to hormonal fluctuations prior to ovarian follicular depletion.

 What are the Symptoms of Menopause / Perimenopause Due to Hormone Depletion?